rwilcox/my-learnings-docs/learning_time_series_database_druid.md

 Very high number of segments may run into memory map or file descriptor limits on historical instances

-Coordinator is single threaded?
-- [TODO]: did I hear that right?

 Can tell broker to only watch certain segments, and seperate these out into tiers